disharamesh2001/security-testing-reports/README.md

 ---

 ## How to View
-- Open `Acunetix_Penetration_Test_Report_v2.1.pdf` to read the full report and view screenshots.
+- Open `Acunetix_Penetration_Test_Report.pdf` to read the full report and view screenshots.
 GitHub supports in-browser PDF preview.

 ---